sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/lambda-series/2020-03-02-lambda-concepts.md

   <div class="card-body">
     * While lambda supports custom runtimes; its much easier, and performs better if you stick to the native list
       <br>
-    ** While lambda can definitely run inside a VPC (and fairly well !), it introduces a number of questions about your environments (available IP's, etc...)
+    ** While lambda can definitely run inside a VPC (and fairly well !), it introduces a number of questions about your environments (available IP's, resource IOPs, etc...)
   </div>
 </div>